0b1-k/VisualStudioCodeArduino/README.md

 ![compile output](/pics/compilex600.png)

-Select *--upload* to verify/compile & upload the *arduino* sketch to the target board.
+Select *--upload* or Shift+Ctrl+T to verify/compile & upload the *arduino* sketch to the target board.
 This will always bring up the output.

 ![upload output](/pics/uploadx600.png)